Krishnapro/DevOps/Docker/README.md

 ### Docker Daemon:
 Docker daemon (`dockerd`) listen for Docker API requests and manage docker objects such as images, containers, networks and volumes.
 A Daemon can also communicate with other daemon to manage docker services.

+### Docker Client:
+Docker client is command line interface that allow users to interact with Docker.
+When you use commands such as `docker run`, the client sends these commands to `dockerd` which carries then out.

+### Docker registry:
+A Docker registry stores Docker images.
+Docker Hub is a public registry that anyone can use, and Docker looks for images on Docker Hub by default.

+### Docker Objects:
+When you use Docker, you are creating and using images, containers, networks, volumes, plugins, and other objects.
+This section is a brief overview of some of those objects.